 Markers

 Like pens, markers come in useful for a variety of purposes.
 Alcohol-based markers are good for detailed work.
 You can use broad line markers for coloring or shading larger areas.
+You can also use chisel tip whiteboard markers to create bold lines or fine details, depending on how you hold the marker.
+They can also be used on whiteboards to write down ideas and brainstorm your next art project.

 Drawing Board